Understanding Physician Contracts

 Health Care Malpractice Insurance, Do Not Practice-Without It

-Lastly, with malpractice insurance, the employer should almost always pay for your underlying annual premium.
-How much they must pay each year to insure you?
+Lastly, the employer should almost always pay your annual premium with malpractice insurance.
+How much must they pay each year to insure you?
 Depending upon the policy, whether it’s a claims-made or an occurrence-based approach, it will determine if you must pay what’s called tail insurance.

 If it’s a claims-made policy, tail insurance is necessary.
 A good rule of thumb is that tail insurance costs about twice your annual premium.
 In some specialties, it can be costly.
 OB-GYN, some of the higher-level surgical things could have tails that are fifty to a hundred thousand dollars.
 You want to avoid having to pay for that.